zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - Trustee
 - Number of required rejects:
   - greater than 1/3 of Trustees for account roles: `TestHouse`, `CertificationCenter`, `Trustee`, `NodeAdmin`, `VendorAdmin` (proposal by a Trustee is also counted as an approval)
-  - greater than 2/3 of Trustees for account role: `Vendor` (proposal by a Trustee is also counted as an approval)
+  - greater than or equal 2/3 of Trustees for account role: `Vendor` (proposal by a Trustee is also counted as an approval)
 - CLI command:
   - `dcld tx auth reject-add-account --address=<bench32 encoded string> --from=<account>`